View Gerald Laffoon's Obituary on www.swtimes.com/ and share memories

 Gerald Laffoon

+He is survived by his wife, Mary of the home; a daughter, Geri Dail Laffoon Thompson (Dennis) of Weatherford, Okla.; two sons, David Laffoon (Pam) of Conway and Daniel Laffoon of Sacramento, Calif.; a stepdaughter, Karen Damron (David) of Fort Smith; a stepson, Robert Fuller (Susan) of Conway; nine grandchildren, Britni Thompson Rhodes (Chris), Logan Laffoon, Chelsea Thompson Bushong (Aaron), Haley Laffoon Hurley (Sean), Daniel Fuller, Amy Fuller Hunt (Michael), Emily Damron Beaty (Jon) and John and Allen Damron; and five great-grandchildren, Avery Jo and Liam Rhodes, Austin and Macey Hunt and Brooke and Lauren Beaty.

+The family would like to offer their special appreciation to Methodist Village Senior Living and Heart of Hospice for their loving care.

-Funeral service will be 10 a.m.
-Tuesday at South Side Baptist Church with private burial at the U.S. National Cemetery, under the direction of Ocker-Putman Funeral Home in Fort Smith.
+Funeral service will be held at 10 a.m.
+Tuesday, May 26 at South Side Baptist Church with private burial at the U.S. National Cemetery in Fort Smith, under the direction of Ocker-Putman Funeral Home in Fort Smith.

-He is survived by his wife, Mary; a daughter, Dail Thompson; two sons, David and Daniel Laffoon; a stepdaughter, Karen Damron; a stepson, Robert Fuller; nine grandchildren; and five great-grandchildren.

-Viewing will be noon to 3 p.m.
+Mr. Laffoon may be viewed from noon to 3 p.m.
 Sunday at the funeral home.